This country-specific Q&A provides an overview of Shipping laws and regulations applicable in United Kingdom.

 Is your country party to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards?
 If not, what rules apply?
 What are the available grounds to resist enforcement?

 The UK is party to the Convention on Recognition and Enforcement of Foreign Arbitral Awards 1958.
 See section 66 and Part III of the Arbitration Act 1996.

-Section 103 of the Arbitration Act confirms that recognition and enforcement will only be refused in limited circumstances: that a party was under an incapacity; that the arbitration agreement was invalid; no proper notice was given; the award covers matters falling outside the scope of the arbitration agreement; the composition of the tribunal was improper; the award is not yet binding.
+Section 103 of the Arbitration Act confirms that recognition and enforcement will only be refused in limited circumstances: that a party was under an incapacity; that the arbitration agreement was invalid; that no proper notice was given; that the award covers matters falling outside the scope of the arbitration agreement; that the composition of the tribunal was improper; that the award is not yet binding.

 Please summarise the relevant time limits for commencing suit in your jurisdiction (e.g. claims in contract or in tort, personal injury and other passenger claims, cargo claims, salvage and collision claims, product liability claims).